One Day as a Lion: History

 On June 1, 2010, One Day as a Lion announced that they would play their first festival show at the Fuji Rock Festival in July via MySpace.
 On July 17 and 18, the band performed live for the first time in Pomona, California, with Joey Karam of The Locust on keys.

 During their Australian tour in January 2011, One Day as a Lion dedicated 100% of their Melbourne show's proceeds to the Queensland flood relief.
 In an interview that same month, drummer Jon Theodore confirmed the official addition of Joey Karam to the band, and that a second release was in the works.
 Following a performance at Coachella that April, however, the band came to an end.
 No public announcement or reason was ever given by de la Rocha, Theodore or Karam regarding the split.

 Later in 2011, de la Rocha reunited with Rage Against the Machine for a performance at that year's L.A.
 Rising festival.
-He would later reunite with them in 2019, while also sporadically contributing to tracks by Run the Jewels as a guest vocalist.
+He would later reunite with them again in 2019, while also sporadically contributing to tracks by Run the Jewels as a guest vocalist.
 Theodore, meanwhile, joined Queens of the Stone Age on tour for their 2013 album ...Like Clockwork, and has remained with the band ever since.
 In 2022, Theodore sat in on a tour with Bright Eyes as their touring drummer.
 Karam resumed performing with The Locust until their split in 2022.